Hi my name is David and I don’t eat breakfast.

 I normally don’t consume dairy unless it’s yogurt or ice cream ( my point being that dairy is not something I normally consume on a daily basis) and I make it a point to eat less meat.

-I don’t eat pork.
-I only eat chicken and beef and I even this I try to limit as much as I can by trying simply eat enough grams of protein appropriate for my body.
+I don’t eat pork typically (just my least favorite meat).
+I eat chicken and beef and I even this I try to limit as much as I can by trying simply eat enough grams of protein appropriate for my body.
 I’m also mindful to consume less sugar.

 But that damn latte I had everyday was full of sugar and milk which was a big cause of my belly I suspect.